w3c/imsc/imsc1/README.md

-# TTML Profiles for Internet Media Subtitles and Captions vNEXT (IMSCvNEXT)
+# TTML Profiles for Internet Media Subtitles and Captions 1.1 (IMSC1.1)

 ## Introduction

-_IMSCvNEXT_ is the next revision of [TTML Profiles for Internet Media Subtitles and Captions 1.0.1 (IMSC1)](https://www.w3.org/TR/ttml-imsc1.0.1/).
+IMSC 1.1 is the next revision of [TTML Profiles for Internet Media Subtitles and Captions 1.0.1 (IMSC1)](https://www.w3.org/TR/ttml-imsc1.0.1/).

-NOTE: _vNEXT_ is a placeholder version number, which is likely to change prior to publication.

 ## Requirements